3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 The expression above will return the value (as shown on the second line).
 If you assign a truthy value inside of a conditional statement, then the condition will always be true, and no other conditions will ever be tested.
 If you assign a variable something undefined, it will make the conditional statement false (because undefined is falsey).

-Can anyone explain why we used three equal signs?
-What is the difference between three equal signs, and two?

-The example below is the illustration of WHAT NOT TO DO, in general:
+The example below is the illustration of **WHAT NOT TO DO**, in general:

 ```javascript
 if (x = 3) {